4th Foreign Infantry Regiment

 Colors - Flags - 4e REI - 4 REI - 4th REI - 4th Foreign Infantry Regiment - Foreign Legion - Algeria - 1958

-Replacement of the 4e REI regimental flag in 1958.
+Replacement of the 4e REI regimental flag, early January 1958.

 Adjudant-chef - 4e REI - 4 REI - 4th REI - 4th Foreign Infantry Regiment - Foreign Legion - Algeria - 1958